maddigits/maddigits.github.com/_posts/2013-02-08-using-git-like-a-pro.md

 This is useful when you want to switch branches, but don't want to commit a half-done work just to get back to it later.

+{% highlight bash %}
 git stash # save the current state
 # later...
 git stash pop # apply the stash to your current HEAD and remove it from your stack.
+{% endhighlight %}

 More info can be found [here](http://git-scm.com/book/en/Git-Tools-Stashing).